 Since inception, we have incurred significant operating losses.
-Our net loss was \$52.9 million for the three months ended March 31, 2020.
-As of March 31, 2020, we had an accumulated deficit of \$926.3 million.
+Our net loss was \$99.4 million for the six months ended June 30, 2020.
+As of June 30, 2020, we had an accumulated deficit of \$972.7 million.
 With the launch of our first FDA-approved product, XPOVIO, in July 2019, we have had limited revenues to date from product sales and have historically financed our operations principally through private placements of our preferred stock, proceeds from our initial public offering and follow-on offerings of common stock, issuance of convertible debt, proceeds from a revenue interest financing agreement and cash generated from our business development activities.
-We have devoted substantially all of our efforts to research and development, including preclinical studies and clinical trials, pursuing regulatory approvals and engaging in activities to commercially launch XPOVIO for the treatment of adult patients with RRMM who have received at least four prior therapies and whose disease is refractory to at least two proteasome inhibitors, at least two immunomodulatory agents, and an anti-CD38 monoclonal antibody.
-Other than the FDA's accelerated approval of XPOVIO, our lead drug candidate, oral selinexor (for indications not yet approved), as well as eltanexor, verdinexor, and KPT-9274, are in clinical development.
+We have devoted substantially all of our efforts to research and development, including preclinical studies and clinical trials, pursuing regulatory approvals and engaging in activities to commercially launch XPOVIO for its two FDA-approved indications.
+Other than the FDA's two accelerated approvals of XPOVIO, our lead drug, oral selinexor (for indications not yet approved), as well as eltanexor, verdinexor, and KPT-9274, are in clinical development.
 Although we expect to continue to generate revenue from sales of XPOVIO, there can be no assurance as to the amount or timing of any such revenue, and we expect to continue to incur significant expenses and operating losses.
 The net losses we incur may fluctuate significantly from quarter to quarter.